Appium setup

 }

-platformVersion Mobile OS version Just the major version, e.g. "13"
+platformVersion Mobile OS version (major version only) "13"

 udid Unique device identifier (serial number) of the connected physical device "1R2TV3BD"